richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 # RPI-side (Alexa Gateway)

 Amazon provides an official [Alexa Voice Service (AVS) SDK](https://github.com/alexa/avs-device-sdk), (written in C++).
-The version I am using is AVS SDK is v1.11.0, (12-19-2018).
+The version I am now using is version v1.12.0 AVS SDK.
 Instructions to install the AVS SDK on RPI can also be found on the github link.

 Below is a block diagram showing the implemented components of the RPI application.